-Income-Qualified Housing refers to rental housing units designated for households making less than 80% of the Area Median Income (AMI); tenants in these programs must be "income-qualified."
+Income-Qualified Housing refers to rental housing units designated for households making less than 80% of the area median income (AMI); tenants in these programs must be "income-qualified."
 In general, these programs ensure that participating households pay no more than 30% of their income toward rent plus utilities.
-A property, unit, or voucher that is "income-qualified" receives some level of financial assistance to maintain affordability for households making less than 80% AMI, while keeping up with maintenance and other expenses.
+A property, unit or voucher that is "incomequalified" receives some level of financial assistance to maintain affordability for households making less than 80% AMI, while keeping up with maintenance and other expenses.

 This financial assistance is provided either at the time of development (via tax credits to the developer) or as ongoing subsidy payments.
 In either case, affordability requirements or subsidies have expiration dates based on individual contracts with the federal government.
-The purpose of this paper is to explain the different types of assistance, quantify the availability of income-qualified housing units, and compare that to the need of such units in McLean County.1
+The purpose of this paper is to explain the different types of assistance and, quantify the availability of income-qualified housing units and compare that to the need of such units in McLean County.

-Low-Income Housing Tax Credit (LIHTC)2
+Low Income Housing Tax Credit (LIHTC)

-The primary source of development funding for creating and maintaining affordable housing is the Low-Income Housing Tax Credit (LIHTC)3, a competitive federal tax credit that subsidizes the acquisition, construction, and rehabilitation of affordable housing for low- and moderate-income households.
-State Housing Finance Agencies such as the Illinois Housing Development Authority (IHDA),4 award tax credits to developers who, in turn, sell the tax credits to private investors and use the capital to finance their projects.
-Because the LIHTC provides up-front cash for developers, it reduces the amount of money they need to borrow for their developments.
-Investors buy the credits because they provide a dollar-for-dollar reduction on their federal taxes, lowering the amount of taxes they owe.5 The equity raised from the sale of these tax credits reduces the amount of operating revenue needed to keep the development financially feasible, thus allowing for below market rents.
-LIHTC units can be reserved for different income levels, but are typically restricted to households at 50%-60% of the Area Median Income.
+The primary source of development funding for creating and maintaining affordable housing is the Low Income Housing Tax Credit (LIHTC), a competitive federal tax credit that subsidizes the acquisition, construction and rehabilitation of affordable housing for low- and moderate-income households.
+State Housing Finance Agencies award tax credits to developers who, in turn, sell the tax credits to private investors and use the capital to finance their projects.
+Because the LIHTC provides upfront cash for developers, it reduces the amount of money they need to borrow for their developments.
+Investors buy the credits because they provide a dollar-for-dollar reduction on their federal taxes, lowering the amount of taxes they owe.
+The equity raised from the sale of these tax credit reduces the amount of operating revenue needed to keep the development financially feasible, thus allowing for below market rents.
+The equity raised from the sale of these tax credit reduces the amount of operating revenue needed to keep the development financially feasible, thus allowing for below market rents.
+LIHTC units can be reserved for different income levels, but are typically restricted to households at 50%-60% of the area median income.
 Maximum rents are equal to 30% of the target income level.
-In McLean County, there are 21 properties and a total of 1,436 units that are assisted by LIHTC.6
+In McLean County, there are 23 properties and a total of 1,721 units that are assisted by LIHTC.

-A LIHTC property is monitored for 15 years by the federal government to ensure it is not exceeding maximum rents and maintaining appropriate property standards, and then for an additional 15 years by the State Housing Finance Agency.
+A LIHTC property is monitored for 15 years by the federal government to ensure it is not exceeding maximum rents and maintaining appropriate property standards, and then for an additional 15 years by the State Housing Finance Authority.
 As properties age, owners can apply for a new round of tax credits to fund the substantial capital investments most likely needed for rehabilitation work at that time.
 In this scenario, owners are competing against new projects for the same allocation of competitive funding.
 Owners who do not apply for a new round of credits can still rent their units at LIHTC rent levels, but they also have the option to lease at market rents.
 Even if the rents remain affordable, the units will no longer be restricted to low- to moderate-income households.
-Between 2020 and 2021, two LIHTC properties with a total of 219 income-restricted units in McLean County became inactive.
-However, the county gained one LIHTC property in 2021, adding 56 income-restricted units.